keyboardDrummer/typeless/README.md

 Conceptually, we view type-checking as a way of formally proving that a particular class of errors does not occur in a program.
 Because compilers are limited in the extend to which they can provide these proofs automatically, the programmer is often required to provide type annotations to help the compiler.
 For programmers who are not interested in providing formal correctness proofs of their program, we want to offer a typeless programming experience.

-## I use types to design my program, does that mean Typeless is not for me?
+## I write types to design my program.
+Does that mean Typeless is not for me?

 Defining what data structures your program will work with is an important step in the development process.
 In Typeless, you can define your data structures by writing their constructors.